Pesach Wolicki

 Pesach Wolicki (פסח ווליצקי; born 5 February 1970) is an Orthodox Jewish Rabbi, writer, columnist, lecturer, public speaker and religious Zionism activist.
 In previous positions, he served as the rosh yeshiva at Yeshivat Yesodei HaTorah from 2003 to 2015 and as the associate director of the Center for Jewish-Christian Understanding and Cooperation (CJCUC) from 2015 to 2019.
 He is a columnist for The Jerusalem Post, The Times of Israel, Charisma News, and Breaking News Israel and is an outspoken voice regarding Jewish-Christian interfaith relations.

-He is executive director of Israel365action, an initiative to educate Christians and Jews of Biblical faith about current events in Israel.
-He also hosts Eyes on Israel, a weekly 1 hour news magazine show on the right-wing Real America's Voice Network.
+He is executive director of Israel365 Action, an initiative to educate Christians and Jews of Biblical faith about current events in Israel.
+He also hosts Eyes on Israel, a weekly 1 hour news magazine show.
 He is co-host of the Shoulder to Shoulder podcast, with pastor Doug Reed.
 Wolicki is a regular opinion writer for The Jerusalem Post and Israel365news.com.

 From September 2021 to December 2023, Wolicki served as executive director of the Center for Jewish-Christian Understanding and Cooperation.
 From June 2015 to July 2019 he served as its associate director.

 Wolicki has appeared on TV and radio programs including Steve Bannon's War Room, Human Events Daily, In the Line of Fire with Michael L. Brown and Today's Issues with Protestant fundamentalist Tim Wildmon.
 He is a regular contributor to Securing America with Frank Gaffney and American Family Radio's Middle East Report.